dart-lang/site-www/src/_tutorials/server/fetch-data.md

 ```

 There are many other status codes besides **200**
-and your app may want to handle them differently.
+and your app might want to handle them differently.
 To learn more about what different status codes mean,
 see [HTTP response status codes][] on the mdn web docs.

-If the endpoint you are requesting from requires more information,
+Some server requests require more information,
-such as authentication or user-agent information,
+such as authentication or user-agent information;
-it often requires you to include [HTTP headers][headers].
+in this case you might need to include [HTTP headers][headers].
 You can specify headers by passing in a `Map<String, String>`
-of the key-value pairs to the `headers` optional named parameter:
+of the key-value pairs as the `headers` optional named parameter:

 <?code-excerpt "lib/fetch_data.dart (http-headers)"?>
 ```dart